cdelledonne/verartis.com/content/english/about.md

   content: >
     <p>
     Ver Artis was founded by Giulia Montaperto after she moved to the Netherlands from Italy.
+Giulia knows art.
 Giulia loves art.
-Giulia knows art.
-Giulia enjoys sharing her knowledge and experience with people.
+Giulia enjoys sharing her knowledge and experiences with people.
 That, combined with the sheer amount of art and museums in the Nerherlands, made it a great opportunity to start Ver Artis.
     </p>